 Markets are often driven by emotions, and in some cases, even the best analysis will fail, because it takes a logical approach when humans aren’t always logical.

 Fundamental VS technical analysis in cryptocurrency trading

 Fundamental analysis focuses mainly on the merits of a particular investment, while technical analysis doesn’t really care about those things.
-A trader focused on technical analysis only listens to what the chart tells them so they can identify trends.
+A trader focused on a technical analysis only listens to what the chart tells them so they can identify trends.